mmaslowskicc/failfast/README.md

     return response.content
 ```

-In the previous snipped, we wrapped `get_invoices` so that, when a `Timeout` happens, for the next
+In the previous snippet, we wrapped `get_invoices` so that, when a `Timeout` happens, for the next
 60 seconds, calling `get_invoices` will throw a `FailfastException` immediately.

 You would use it as follows: